Skip to main content

 2. Add basic-auth credential

-3. Create a route with basic-auth enabled
+3. Create a service and route with basic-auth enabled

-a7 route create -g default -f - <<'EOF'
+a7 service create -g <gateway-group-id> -f - <<'EOF'

 {